-We will be [deletion] collecting our proxy cards by mail and fax.
-On www.votepal.com in the Appendix at the end of our proxy statement published on EDGAR, a proxy card is available that interested shareholders can view or download, fill in, sign and mail to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.
+We will be offering and collecting our proxy cards via by mail and fax.
+On www.votepal.com/, we will provide a proxy card in pdf and html format that interested shareholders can view or download, fill in, sign and mail to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.